MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/intermittent-periodic-authentication.md

 If you have an issue related to low kernel memory on the SQL Server machine, adjust the **max server memory (MB)** in the **Properties** pane in SQL Server Management Studio.

 The default value is `2147483647 MB`, which means the server can cause the operating system (OS) to run out of memory.
 It's best to set the **max server memory (MB)** to about 4 GB to 8 GB less than the physical memory on the machine.
-This value should be less if there are multiple instances or if IIS or some other application server also runs on the machine.
+This value should be smaller if there are multiple instances, IIS, or some other application server running on the machine.

 ## More information